-We love putting solar on roofs (and tipis and other things).
-And we only use the good stuff.
+We love putting solar on roofs (and tipis and other things) across Byron Bay.
+And we only use the good stuff for solar power Byron Bay residents can rely on.
 That is, quality tried and tested award winning products.
-Our solar installation team are arguably the most experienced in the area, continually being acknowledged for their superior workmanship and customer service.
+Our solar installation team Byron Bay is arguably the most experienced in the area, continually being acknowledged for their superior workmanship and customer service in the Byron Bay solar industry.

-It’s important when selecting the best panels for your solar system to bear in mind a few crucial factors aside from the price tag; after all, your purchase decision is one you’ll be living with for a very long time.
-And we think its worth it.
+It’s important when selecting the best panels for your solar system Byron Bay to bear in mind a few crucial factors aside from the price tag; after all, your purchase decision for solar panels Byron Bay is one you’ll be living with for a very long time.
+And we think its worth it for your Byron Bay solar power investment.

 1. Cost

-The cost of a solar panel is determined in part by the size (in Watts), physical size, brand, quality of materials, durability / longevity (or warranty period) and any certifications the solar panel might have.
+The cost of a solar panel Byron Bay is determined in part by the size (in Watts) physical size brand quality of materials, durability / longevity (or warranty period) and any certifications the Byron Bay solar panel might have.

 2. Quality